Introduction to OCaml Programming

 Folds

-• fold_left/right use a binary function to combine list elements
+• fold_left/fold_right use a binary function to combine list elements

 • As with map let us first write a concrete combiner and then pull out the particular combination code as a parameter